SAM BRIEDIS

 out of Key West and followed a few Russian Trawlers to

 Havana.
-While the PURDY was going through an overhaul in the Boston Shipyard, I enjoyed the Freedom Walk and over twenty Red Sox games at Fenway Park.
+While the PURDY was going through an overhaul in the Boston Shipyard, I enjoyed the Freedom Trail and over twenty Red Sox games at Fenway Park.
 In Boston I also saw Jackie, Bobby and Teddy Kennedy closeup--that was big in April 1964.
 Also saw games at Shea Stadium and Yankee Stadium.
 Saw Mantle hit the facade with a drive.
 It was a fun time.
 I learned to love the sea in all her beauty and fury.

 I started a marketing career with Shell Oil Company in